peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Added

-- Support for the gfx1250 architecture.
+- Added support for the gfx1250 architecture.

 #### **RPP** (3.1.2)

 ##### Added

-- Single-image processing support for 8 kernels (Brightness, Blend, Box Filter, Crop, Flip, Gaussian Filter, Median Filter, Resize Nearest Neighbor) to match performance with OpenCV.
+- Added single-image processing support for 8 kernels (Brightness, Blend, Box Filter, Crop, Flip, Gaussian Filter, Median Filter, Resize Nearest Neighbor) to match performance with OpenCV.
-- Runtime backend selection parameter (`RppBackend executionBackend`) for all RPP tensor API functions.
+- Added a runtime backend selection parameter (`RppBackend executionBackend`) for all RPP tensor API functions.
-- Backend tracking in `rppHandle_t` to store backend type (HOST or HIP).
+- Added backend tracking in `rppHandle_t` to store backend type (HOST or HIP).

 ##### Changed

-- All RPP tensor API functions are now unified with a single function signature.
+- Unified all RPP tensor API functions with a single function signature.
 - Updated all test suite calls to use the unified API with the backend parameter.
 - Enhanced layout validation for image augmentations within unified API.
 - Removed the test suite dependency on TurboJPEG.
 Tests now use `.rgb` files as input.
-- OpenCV and pandas are now optional dependencies for the test suite.
+- Made OpenCV and pandas optional dependencies for the test suite.